yh63935/weather-it-rains/README.md

 # weather-app
-# This is a weather app that will display the current day weather, along with forecast day and hourly weather.
+## This is a weather app that displays the current day weather, along with the next 3 days and hourly weather of a location (also changes background images depending on weather conditions).

 <!-- TABLE OF CONTENTS -->